Course Outline

 2 Compare contemporary models of grief, illustrating a knowledge of the strengths and weaknesses of each Creative and critical thinker

-3 Effectively role play a contemporary evidence based intervention for trauma or grief, incorporating trauma informed principles Ethical
+3 Effectively role play a contemporary evidence based intervention for trauma or grief, incorporating trauma informed principles to address health and wellbeing of populations served by counsellors.
+Ethical

 4 Demonstrate knowledge of how to work with trauma and grief with diverse populations Ethical